siobhanlgorman/80s-Mixtape-Quiz/README.md

 Quiz Page
 * The question is clearly visible in the middle of the quiz play area with the four answer choices underneath.
 For the smaller screens the answers display on a single column.
-* Above the question?answers is the counter section showing the accumulating number of correct answers and the current question number out of the maimum available questions.
+* Above the question and answer section is the counter section showing the accumulating number of correct answers and the current question number out of the maimum available questions.
 Also here is a clear button to stop the quiz and return to the home page.
 * When the user selects the answer the colour of the answer changes to red or green to indicate correct or incorrect before displaying the next question.

 Modal